 Sampling and Experimental Setup:

-I obtained all plant material for the study from 10 wild C. pensylvanica clones at the University of Michigan’s Matthaei Botanical Gardens and Radrick Forest properties in Ann Arbor, Michigan (42.2994° N, 83.6622° W) in July of 2015.I identified clones on a ground survey though the study area.
-All clones that I used were a minimum distance of 100 m (328’) apart from each other and separated by natural breaks such as streams, wetlands, or steep cliffs to maximize the likelihood that the samples came from genetically distinct clones.
-All sampling took place in closed canopy Oak-Hickory woodlands on glacially deposited till.
-Clones ranged in size from 5-50 m in diameter.
-At each sampling location, I removed 50 plant masses, each 15 cm (6”) in diameter, from each clone (n=500 total) to a depth of 20 cm (8”) in order to leave roots intact, and transported them back to the greenhouses of the Matthaei Botanical Gardens where they were potted into 15 cm square pots.
+I obtained all plant material for the study from 10 wild C. pensylvanica clones at the University of Michigan’s Matthaei Botanical Gardens and Radrick Forest properties in Ann Arbor, Michigan (42.2994° N, 83.6622° W) in July of 2015.
+All sampling took place on glacially deposited till, in unmanaged, closed canopy Oak-Hickory woodlands.
+Sampling was restricted to populations deemed native to the site before it was managed as a botanical garden, and under no influence from the cultivated collections.

+I identified clones on a ground survey though the study area.
+All clones that I used were a minimum distance of 100 m (328 ft) apart from each other and separated by natural breaks such as streams, wetlands, or steep cliffs to maximize the likelihood that the samples came from genetically distinct clones Clones ranged in size from 5-50 m (16-150 ft) in diameter.
+At each sampling location, I removed 50 plant masses, each 15 cm (6 in) in diameter, from each clone (n=500 total) to a depth of 20 cm (8 in) in order to leave roots intact, and transported them back to the greenhouses of the Matthaei Botanical Gardens where they were potted into 15 cm (6 in) square pots.
 The potted sedges were grown under ambient outdoor conditions from July-September, and fertilized weekly, until I transferred them to outdoor, subterranean cold frames for pre-vernalization hardening off.
-In mid-September, I placed all pots in a refrigerator room maintained at 5°C for 16 weeks of vernalization treatment.
+In mid-September, I placed all pots in a refrigerator room maintained at 5°C (41°F) for 16 weeks of vernalization treatment.

-In January of 2016, I removed all plants from the cold room and transferred them to the greenhouses of the Matthaei Botanical Gardens where they were kept under grow lights set for 8 hour-day length, and with average daytime temperature ranging 18-24°C to simulate early spring conditions and induce flowering.
+In January of 2016, I removed all plants from the cold room and transferred them to the greenhouses of the Matthaei Botanical Gardens where they were kept under grow lights set for 8 hour-day length, and with average daytime temperature ranging 18-24°C (64-75°F) to simulate early spring conditions and induce flowering.
 With 30-40% mortality occurring during vernalization, I randomly assigned the remaining samples to pollination treatments, with 15 sedges per clone assigned outcrossing treatment, 15 sedges per clone assigned selfing treatment, and any remaining plant designated as pollen sources.

 Pollination Manipulation

 I applied the pollination treatments at the initiation of flower development, which began ~4 weeks after release from vernalization cold treatment.
 For all outcrossing treatments, I removed the developing staminate spike from the floral culm with small surgical scissors.
-I then bagged the culm with a 4”x6” pollen-proof bag (Carolina Biological Supply, Burlington, North Carolina), to prevent contamination through geitonogamy, another form of self-pollination where pollen is transferred between two genetically identical ramets within a single genet.
+I then bagged the culm with a 10x15 cm (4x6 in) pollen-proof bag (Carolina Biological Supply, Burlington, North Carolina), to prevent contamination through geitonogamy, another form of self-pollination where pollen is transferred between two genetically identical ramets within a single genet.
 For the self-pollination treatments, floral culms remained intact, and I bagged the full culm to prevent contamination from outside pollen.
 I separated the treatments into adjacent greenhouses to prevent cross-contamination.